Marriage in the UK

 Read more about the Laws governing marriage in the UK here

-- It is perfectly possible for a person to simultaneously belong to more than one community.
+- It is perfectly possible for a person to belong simultaneously to more than one community.
 For instance, a person with one parent who is ethnically Indian and is a Muslim by faith, and another parent who is ethnically white European and Greek Orthodox by faith.
-We can belong to multi-racial political communities, and communities of global solidarity, like millions who have come together out of their concern for climate change: similarly, the British melting pot has various combinations.
+We can belong to multi-racial communities bound together by political solidarities, and communities of global solidarity, like millions who have come together out of their concern for climate change and the environment. : The UK is a melting pot where various communities live together on complex intersections of race, religion, culture, social class, caste, and gender.

 The absence of the proof of valid capacity or consent could be proof that the marriage is a forced marriage.
 Read below: about capacity and consent, the two of the three pillars of a binding marriage in the UK.